Q. What is a Community Development District (CDD)?

 Q. How are District assessments determined?

 A. Each property owner will pay an annual assessment, levied on the annual property tax bills as non-ad valorem assessments, based on two component costs.
 One is the capital amount required to amortize the long-term tax-exempt debt assessed against each lot, parcel or acre for the public facilities acquired or constructed by or on behalf of the District.
-That amount is $715.96 for single-family unit owners and $391.36 for multi-family unit owners.
 This capital assessment remains constant.
 The other is an annual assessment for operations and maintenance (O & M) of District facilities.
 The annual assessment amounts vary in relation to the land class of the property, and to the infrastructure benefit allocated to the property.
 Each year, the District Board of Supervisors advertises for and holds a public hearing to set its budget and the level of assessments.
+For detailed information on current assessment amounts, please contact Frank Sakuma, District Manager with Special District Services, Inc., (772) 345-5119 or firstname.lastname@example.org.

 Q. How often does the Tradition Community Development District Board of Supervisors meet?